aryaman25bcy10217/CSE-PROJECT-25BCY10217/README.md

 The following formula, which approximates a word as five characters, is used by the application to determine the Words Per Minute (WPM):
 ((Total Character / 5)/Time Taken In Seconds)*60
 # Writer
-The developer of this project is Aryaman Singh Chauhan.
+  * The developer of this project is Aryaman Singh Chauhan.
-His registration number is 25BCY10217.
+  * Registration number is 25BCY10217.
 # Contributing
 Although this project report submission is finished, comments and recommendations are still welcome!
 Please feel free to create a pull request or open an issue for features like:
 • Expanding the text bank with additional sentences.